gregcurrie/gamehub-oss/README.md

 # GameHub Lite Project

+# Note: This project has been taken over by the EmuReady dev Producdevity https://github.com/Producdevity/gamehub-lite

 Complete privacy-focused modification of the GameHub Android app.
 This project removes all tracking, authentication, and bloat while adding an automated patcher for future updates.

 ---